Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/webhooks-streaming.md

 description: Use this integration to stream Amplitude event data to your custom webhooks.
 ---

 Amplitude Data's Webhook integration lets you stream your Amplitude event data to custom webhooks.
+This is a light-weight way to set a stream of event data out of Amplitude, which you can then pick up from the Webhook destination, and transform/configure to how you like.

 --8<-- "includes/closed-beta.md"